— Film Transcription —

 He saw the future better than I did.

 D.D.
-Davis was… the kind of Gospel Patron that I think only God good have brought.
+Davis was… the kind of Gospel Patron that I think only God could have brought.
 I never knew such a man.